luciodj/Heartbeat/README.md

 ## Limitations
 1. The PIC16F150x series offers a limited choice of connections between the CLC modules and the NCO (only CLC1 can take input or send output from/to the NCO)
 2. Only CLC2 can drive directly one of he LEDs `(RC0 = LED1)` of the Low Pin Count demo board
-3. The beating period is determined by the NCO clock input frequency: to achieve a Heartbeat > 1s (slow rhythmic pulsation) a low Fosc must be used (< 2MHz).
+3. The beating period is determined by the NCO clock input frequency: to achieve a Heartbeat &gt; 1s (slow rhythmic pulsation) a low Fosc must be used (&lt; 2MHz).
 Counterintuitively this is true regardless of the choice of PWM frequency.
-4. The number of dimming steps is determined entirely by the Increment value used (2^20 /  Increment).
-Values of Increment \< 16384 are desirable to achieve a sufficient dimming smoothness (\>256 steps)
+4. The number of dimming steps is determined entirely by the Increment value used (2\^20 /  Increment).
+Values of Increment &lt; 16384 are desirable to achieve a sufficient dimming smoothness (&gt;256 steps)

 See the Excel spreadsheet for validation of the formulas used.